Two injured, three displaced in West Pecue area house fire

 Trending News

-The fire was under control by 8:22 p.m., and left with severe damage.
+Meanwhile, the fire was under control by 8:22 p.m., and the home was left with severe damage.

 Officials say the rear portion of the house was gutted by fire and suffered a partial roof collapse.
-Fire also had advanced through the attic toward the front of the home.
+Fire also caused damage where it advanced through the attic toward the front of the home.

 Utilities to the house were disconnected due to the severity of the fire and the occupants are temporarily displaced.
 They're reportedly being assisted by the Red Cross.

-St. George fire investigators were called out, and the investigation is expected to continue Friday.
+St. George fire investigators were called out, and their investigation is expected to continue Friday.

 More News